 Weaknesses

-- Not able to charge in multiple currencies at a time.
-You can set your home currency, but if you’re selling in markets around the world you still need to use a fixed currency.
+- You're not able to charge in multiple currencies at a time.
+You can set your home currency, but if you’re selling in markets around the world you still need to use a fixed currency (ie. USD).

 - Limited native analytics.